Chayan-19/coupon-validator-client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-This application has a React frontend and a NodeJS backend along with MongoDB Atlas as a database to store the discount coupons.

 ## Problems encountered during development